mikecroucher/Intro_to_HPC_R/README.md

 * `apps/R/3.3.2/gcc-4.8.5`  Version 3.3.2 of R compiled with gcc version 4.8.5
 * `apps/R/3.4.0/gcc-4.8.5`  Version 3.4.0 of R compiled with gcc version 4.8.5
-* `apps/R/3.3.2/intel-17.0-sequential`Version 3.3.2 of R compiled with Intel Compiler version 17 and the sequential version of the MKL
+* `apps/R/3.3.2/intel-17.0-sequential`Version 3.3.2 of R compiled with Intel Compiler version 17 and the sequential version of the MKL (For use on one core)
-* `apps/R/3.3.2/intel-17.0-parallel` Version 3.3.2 of R compiled with Intel Compiler version 17 and the parallel version of the MKL
+* `apps/R/3.3.2/intel-17.0-parallel` Version 3.3.2 of R compiled with Intel Compiler version 17 and the parallel version of the MKL (For use on multiple cores)

 The variables in use here are: